 Six months after I was born my mother and father were divorced.
 A year after I was born my Mom was remarried and we were living with her new husband’s parents in his hometown in Kansas.
 I had three half-siblings from that marriage and the baggage that comes from being the adopted child.

 I was sickly as a baby.
 Mother told me more than once that I cried incessantly and that she didn’t know what to do with me for the first few months of my life.
-She also told me that I was given a Spanish-speaking nanny and that I responded to the words she said to me in Spanish as if I understood what they meant.
+She also told me that I was given a Spanish-speaking nanny (as was tradition in the social status she and my father had occupied in Britain at that time) and that I responded to the words she said to me in Spanish as if I understood what they meant.
 I have often wondered what those and other early childhood experiences did to color the rest of my life.

 I am laying on the ground with the world spinning around me.
 I grip the earth with my hands, the grass blades poking me between my fingers, but the sky continues its kaleidoscopic whirl over my head.
 My stomach knots into a hard ball and I vomit onto the earth under my cheek.
 Failure.

 I’ve failed again.
 I’m not tough enough.
 I’m not strong enough.
 I’m never going to be good enough.
 I can’t even handle riding on a merry-go-round much less do anything more important in my young life.